Luca-sudo/Bachelor-Thesis/README.md

 		- I dont think it makes sense
 	- Without variables, matching on sum types is not sensical (?)

+# TODOs/work
+- Need mechanism to map variables in second subexpression of let
+- Split up T:tick
+- Split up T:let as well?
+- Evaluation notation falls short for sequential cost.
+How to improve?

 ## 14.06.23

 ### Agenda